 Location: Klein Venedig, Am Leinritt, 9604

-2. Be mesmerized to an Old Town Hall resting in a river
+2. Be mesmerized by an Old Town Hall resting in a river

-Another greeting attraction in Bamberg is the Old Town Hall that lies in the middle of the Regnitz River.
+Another greeting attraction in Bamberg is the Old Town Hall which lies in the middle of the Regnitz River.
 It was originally placed in 1386 but was reconstructed from 1744 up to 1756 to widen the services to the public.
-The impressive location of the hall in the island’s side of Bamberg is said to be forcedly done.
-Some records tell that former people failed to get a land from the Bishop, where they can build the town hall, so they put up a human-made island where city hall has somewhere to stand to.
+The impressive location of the hall on the island’s side of Bamberg is said to be forcedly done.
+Some records tell that former people failed to get land from the Bishop, where they can build the town hall, so they put up a human-made island where the city hall has somewhere to stand to.